cookgreen/AdvancedMogreFramework/README.md

 ##Usage:
-load the solution file with your visual studio(2010 2012 or 2013) and compile it
+load the solution file with your visual studio(2010 2012 or 2013) and compile it You can use this framework develop your own game.

 ##Based on##
 * Mogre(include in the Mogre SDK)